-In my large‑scale ceramic sculptures and installations, I explore figurative sculpture as a form of storytelling and placemaking for feminine, queer, and immigrant bodies.
+My ceramic sculptures of transgender, feminine, and immigrant bodies resist the impulse to categorize.
+They embrace ambiguity and invite nuance over prescription, mourning over monumentality, and care over classification.
 Our modern identities function through delocality, requiring one to choose from options that reflect only the colonist himself.
 Drawing on Veronica Gago’s insights in Feminist International, these artworks examine patriarchal connections between power, territory, and bodies.
 Considering the body as a territory, I critique our dominant American value systems and the narratives perpetuated by traditional portraiture.

 How do we create modern accountability for our histories?
 What does it look like to critique these histories?
-In my practice, I search for how we repair our collective disembodiment from ourselves, each other, and the land— ultimately, negotiating the reclamation of identity
+In my practice, I search for how we repair our collective disembodiment from ourselves, each other, and the land.

 statement